jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q23: List the names of all customers who have placed more than one order.
+<b> Q23: List the names of all customers who have placed more than one order</b>

 <details>
   <summary>A23:</summary>